stuylinux/stuylinux.org/content/posts/meeting-posts/meeting2-picoctf.md

 ```
 Removing the duplicated text, we can now make out our answer as `picoCTF{us3_y0urlinux_sk1lls_cedfa5fb}`.
 As a bonus, we can use `grep`, other command-line tools, and the magic of piping if we want the output to be a bit cleaner (i.e. no duplications).

 We don't necessarily care about the timestamp for each line of the output.
 The only relevant information is the "FLAGPART" label and the string afterwards.
 A useful regular expression we can use is `FLAGPART.*`, where `.*` means to match *zero or more* occurrences of any character.
-The `-o` output of `grep` will also come in handy as we *only* want the output of the matched regular expression.
+The `-o` option of `grep` will also come in handy as we *only* want the output of the matched regular expression.
 Running the command `grep -o "FLAGPART.*" server.log` gives us the following output:
 ```
 FLAGPART: picoCTF{us3_
 FLAGPART: y0urlinux_